WBU Meaning: What Does it Mean, its Origin, Use Cases, and More

 WBU is just an internet lingo that teens use to ask for someone’s opinion, and there’s nothing wrong with it.

-However, as a responsible parent, what you need to do as a parent is ensure supervision of your child’s activities and stay updated with the text abbreviations used by teens.
+However, as a responsible parent, what you need to do as a parent is to ensure supervision of your child’s activities and stay updated with the text abbreviations used by teens.

 WBU means what about you?
 It is used to request someone’s opinion or proposal on a related topic.